 As promised in my last LEGO review of Assembly Square, this month we continue my new-found addiction with a look at the sumptuous LEGO Parisian Restaurant.
-Before we begin, please note that this review is peppered with affiliate links, which mean that if you click on them and then make a purchase I may earn a small fee.
-This does not affect the price you pay.
-Legalese out of the way, let’s get cooking…
+Let’s dive straight into this intricate build.

 I already have a patisserie in Assembly Square, so popping a restaurant next door seemed like a good move.
 In my head, the chefs are brothers with a friendly rivalry.
 The restaurant chef is called Albert, I know this because LEGO kindly included a sign with the restaurant.
 I also have an enormous croissant, which is possibly my only complaint with this build, the food is a little out of proportion.
 See into the kitchen in the photo below, where that lovely turkey has been perfectly cooked, but not in that oven.
 Although I was delighted to see LEGO’s usual attention to detail as each drumstick pulls off.
 Note also the intricacy of the tiled floor, and the stack of dishes by the sink.
 It’s all these little details that make these builds a joy, and the LEGO Parisian Restaurant does not lack joy.